5 tips on how to win competitions

 I just entered a Twitter competition where half the instructions were cut off on my iPhone screen, and it culminated in following a long link on an Instagram post that you couldn’t actually click!!
 Very annoying but persevere and you enter where 10 others give up!

 Recently I won a photojournalism competition that required me to do the following steps in attempt to get the maximum total of 64 points.
 I was the only entrant who could be bothered so I ended up winning!:

 - Take photos of 14 framed photos hanging on the wall in shops in my home town

 - Post each photo separately to Instagram

 - Include the competition organiser’s handle, the shop’s handle plus the competition hashtag

 5. Enter the competitions with more complicated entry requirements

-For the 10 day Cailfornia trip I had to create a “Round the World” travel adventure in 6 tweets or less.
+For the 10 day California trip I had to create a “Round the World” travel adventure in 6 tweets or less.
 I needed to plan that entry quite carefully.
 However I later found out only 9 people bothered entering!